hanford/next-offline/readme.md

 You can read more about exporting at [Next.js docs]((https://github.com/zeit/next.js#static-html-export)) but next offline should Just Work™️.

-## next offline 4.0
+## next offline 5.0
-If you're upgrading to the latest version of `next-offline` I recommend glancing at what's been added/changed inside of [workbox in 4.x releases](https://github.com/GoogleChrome/workbox/releases) along with the 4.0 release which included the [breaking changes](https://github.com/GoogleChrome/workbox/releases/tag/v4.0.0).
-Next Offline's API hasn't changed, but a core depedency has!
+If you're upgrading to the latest version of `next-offline` I recommend glancing at what's been added/changed inside of [Workbox in 5.x releases](https://github.com/GoogleChrome/workbox/releases) along with the 4.0 release which included the [breaking changes](https://github.com/GoogleChrome/workbox/releases/tag/v4.0.0).
+Next Offline's API hasn't changed, but a core dependency has!

 <hr />